Prints for Sale Art Links

 In 2008, I was invited to do university faculty development work in Madang on the northern coast of PNG.
 Additionally, I worked on a research team measuring forest soil carbon in the Adelbert Mountains in the Musiamunat Conservation Area with The Nature Conservancy.
 The research team was led by my daughter, an environmental scientist.
 Our research camp was a very remote 4 day trek away from roads, electricity, manufactured goods and broadcast news.
 The perils of work in this place intensified its importance and its beauty for me.

 My "paintings" on site during these 2 months were mostly pen and ink drawings.
-I have begun to work on bigger oil paintings in the studio now that I am returned.
-They will be exhibited here on this web site as they are completed.
+Painting from these sketches were completed in my studio upon return.
+Some of these are exhibited here on this web site..

 Click on the thumbnails below to view the whole, complete image.